theoffix/lobbipad-api-docs/webhooks.md

 }
 ```

+You can easily debug the sent responses by temporarily using a service like [requestb.in](http://requestb.in/).

 ## Responding successfully

 To respond successful, you need to respond with a `2xx` status code.
 If this is not the case we will retry the delivery.
 If your app wasn't able to respond with a status in the `2xx` range within 3 minutes, we will stop trying to deliver the payload.